CyberFoxar/CardWeb/parcel-app/doc/devlog.md

 Second impl -- now with promises, but not really full, tho.

 # todo short term:
-Add IndexEntries in indexedDB
-Add proper link between index entries and url/id (new component for fetching and stuff ?
-Might also have the caching mecanism and such)
+~~Add IndexEntries in indexedDB -- DONE~~ (need to do it better, but works good enough for now) Add proper link between index entries and url/id (new component for fetching and stuff ?
+Might also have the caching mecanism and such) -- on it
 Add better way to update TOC, maybe using events ?
   Like, when a document is "finished processing" you send an event to a lot of listeners with the new MarkdownTOC, would be better than replacing HTML inside divs, esp. for sidebar content.
-Add index entries link into homepage (so I can finally remove them from sidebar) Add fucking favicon (favicon made, but not implemented) DONE
+Add index entries link into homepage (so I can finally remove them from sidebar) ~~Add fucking favicon (favicon made, but not implemented) DONE~~

 Merge into develop, fix CI/CD